gmuldoon/UTexas-DissertationTemplate/README.md

 -  [Unknown contributors produced versions up to utdiss2-05.py.]

--  The utdiss2-06.sty is the same as utdiss2-05.py, but I removed the ``Publication No" line from one of the header pages. -Chad Greene, 2016.
+-  The utdiss2-06.sty is the same as utdiss2-05.py, but I removed the "Publication No" line from one of the header pages. -Chad Greene, 2016.

--  Changed ``Co-Supervisor" formatting on the signature page. -Gail Muldoon, 2018
+-  Changed "Co-Supervisor" formatting on the signature page. -Gail Muldoon, 2018

 # Contents
 Together, these files can be LaTeX'd into an example PDF dissertation.

-# Template.tex
+## Template.tex
 Main file with all the necessary fields to edit with your info

-# utdiss.sty
+## utdiss.sty
 Style file with the formatting specifications.
 If you're so equipped, this can/should be edited with updates to formatting requirements.
 If you do so, feel free to do a pull request to incorporate your changes in this repo for future generations.

-# mcode.sty
+## mcode.sty
 Well-documented style file for including Matlab code in your dissertation.
 Written by Florian Knorn (www.florian-knorn.com).

-#bib.bib
+## bib.bib
 Example bibliography file used by Template.tex

-# Other .tex files
+## Other .tex files
 ## Sections
 Several example chapter files (beginning.tex, middle.tex, end.tex) are included to show how they can be incorporated into Template.tex